Report errors or omissions

 Install the Microsoft CA Proxy on the Microsoft CA Proxy Server.

-Create a domain administrator
+Create a domain user account

 Issue and Manage Certificates